 Having sufficient but not excessive dough strength is extremely important when baking sourdough bread.
-We want our dough to be strong enough to hold on to the gaseous byproducts of fermentation but not so strong it's not able to expand and relax outward and upward in the oven.
-This guide on how to stretch and fold sourdough focuses on dough strengthening during bulk fermentation to get the dough just strong enough—but not too strong.
+We want our dough to be strong enough to hold on to the gaseous byproducts of fermentation but not so strong it's unable to expand and relax outward and upward in the oven.
+This guide on stretching and folding sourdough focuses on dough strengthening during bulk fermentation to get the dough strong enough—but not too strong.
 This just enough is the dough's strength sweet spot, the point which eventually yields a loaf with a tall rise and a beautiful internal structure.

-Before we go in deep, I think it's helpful to quickly state a few reasons why the stretch and fold technique is useful.
-At a high level, with each simple set of stretch and folds you:
+Before we go in deep, I think it's helpful to state why the stretch and fold technique is useful quickly.
+At a high level, with each simple set of stretches and folds you:

 I like to think of dough as soft taffy (although technically, bread dough is foam).
 Gasses can get trapped in this sticky and amorphous substance, get pushed and moved around, sometimes coalesce into larger bubbles, and sometimes smash and turn into smaller ones.
-If the blob is too stiff—like taffy that's thick and has dried—it resists stretching outward (high elasticity).
+If the blob is too stiff—like a thick and dried taffy, it resists stretching outward (high elasticity).
 If the blob is extremely stretchy—like taffy that's warm or fresh—it spreads outward without resistance (high extensibility).

 So the goal is to get the balance right, to allow for some spread and expansion, but not too much.
 When the dough is first mixed, it's shaggy, weak, and falls apart readily (although not as much if you autolyse beforehand).
 After mixing and some kneading, the dough most along toward becoming stronger and able to hold shape.
 If the dough isn't mixed or kneaded to full development (e.g., full windowpane), adding in sets of stretch and folds during bulk fermentation will help continue its progress toward a stronger, more cohesive dough that's able to trap gas and hold its shape all the way to bake time.